huggingface/distil-whisper/training/README.md

   --push_to_hub
 ```

-On an 80 GB A100 GPU, the following script takes approximately 20 minutes to transcribe a total of 20 hours of audio data.
+On an 80 GB A100 GPU, the following script takes approximately 5 minutes to concatenate and pre-process the 20 hours of
+audio data, and a further 10 minutes to transcribe the pseudo-labels.
+The pseudo-labelled dataset corresponding to this
+script is available on the Hugging Face Hub under [sanchit-gandhi/common_voice_16_1_hi_pseudo_labelled](https://huggingface.co/datasets/sanchit-gandhi/common_voice_16_1_hi_pseudo_labelled).
-The WER of the pre-trained model is TODO% on the test split.
+The WER of the pre-trained Whisper large-v3 model is 17.2% on the test split.
+We will compare the performance of our distilled model against this number.

 There are two noteworthy arguments that configure the dataset concatenation (or packing) process:
 1. `concatenate_audio`: whether or not to concatenate (or pack) the audios to 30-second chunks.
 The latest Distil-Whisper model, [`distil-large-v3`](https://huggingface.co/distil-whisper/distil-large-v3#differences-with-distil-large-v2), highlights the WER improvements obtained using the sequential long-form decoding algorithm when concatenated audios are used.
 Concatenating audios to 30-seconds also improves the throughput during training, since the amount of zero-padding on the audio inputs is minimised.
 Hence, it is highly recommended to set `--concatenate_audio=True`.